Diane Rakiecki: Personal background

 She was born in Penticton, British Columbia, on October 22, 1961.
-At the age of 15, Rakiecki and an impaired driver of another automobile were involved in an May 22, 1977 early morning vehicle head-on accident in Kelowna, British Columbia that left her spinal cord severed, leaving her a paraplegic from the hips down and unable to walk and her father Stefan dead.
+At the age of 15, Rakiecki and an impaired driver of another automobile were involved in a May 22, 1977 early morning vehicle head-on accident in Kelowna, British Columbia that left her spinal cord severed, leaving her a paraplegic from the hips down and unable to walk and her father Stefan dead.
 There were no other injured occupants, and the impaired driver was sentenced to one year in prison for criminal negligence.
 She spent the following ten months in rehabilitation at G. F. Strong Centre in Vancouver.

 Rakiecki had done Grade 10, but finished her secondary education in 1981 through correspondence, due to her friends treating her differently following the accident.
 She undertook a university transfer program at Kelowna's Okanagan College.
 Rakiecki graduated from the University of British Columbia with a four-year physical education degree in 1986, which she augmented with a teaching diploma the following year.
 She thus became the first female in a wheelchair to graduate from the university with a physical education degree.
 Rakiecki played basketball with the Vancouver Cablecars and did racquetball.
 She is a qualified elementary school teacher.